• Skip to primary navigation

 Members of my Well With Cannabis Community know that they can smoke or vape CBD hemp flower just like any other cannabis flower.

-Smoking is a great way to experience the different effects of CBD, but there are also some important health and safety considerations to keep in mind first.
+Smoking or vaping is a great way to experience the effects of CBD, but there are also some important health and safety considerations to keep in mind first.

-In this guide, you will learn if you can smoke CBD, how to do it safely, what products to look for, and what to avoid.
+In this guide, you will learn if you can smoke CBD, how to do it safely, what products to look for, and what to avoid so you can have the best experience possible.

 CBD Hemp Flower Emily Kyle